What's an Advance Directive and How Do I Make One?

 • Do-not-resuscitate orders confirming that you don’t want to be revived should your breathing and heartbeat stop

-You can have one of these, none or all; it’s up to you.
+You can have any or every one of these, or not choose any; it’s up to you.
 Advance directives are never required.

 If you’re ready to create an advance directive, the first thing you should do is talk to your doctor.
-He or she will help you understand the kinds of decisions you might need to make.
+They will help you understand the types of decisions you might need to make.

 After that, you can follow these instructions for how to establish durable power of attorney for health care and a living will.
 To learn about do-not-resuscitate orders, visit michigan.gov.